What to do in London

 You can spend the whole day shopping at Harrods, a department store rich in tradition

-Harrods is the most famous department store in London and one of the oldest shopping temples in the world.
+Harrods is the most famous department store in London.
 The rich and famous have been shopping at Harrods since 1834, and for a long time the department store was the official supplier to the Royal Family.

 Camden Market